Who can participate in TEM Lab?

 Is there a special selection process for TEM Lab?

 Yes.
 The application process is competitive.
-Students are encouraged to put their own teams together and apply for a specific project where their combined skill sets will be maximized.
+Projects are announced to the student body one to three months before the trimester begins.
+Once projects are announced students are encouraged to put their own teams together and apply for a specific project where their combined skill sets will be maximized.
 This creates strong ‘self-selection’ - students know best who among their fellow classmates would be good group members.
-Team presentations and interviews are planned as part of the application process.
+Team presentations and interviews may be part of the application process.

 Individual applications are also considered and teams may be split apart.
 The final say on participation in TEM Lab belongs to the faculty lead.